temporalio/documentation/docs/content/what-is-a-data-converter.md

 title="Data Converter encodes and decodes data"
 />

-Data is encoded before it is sent to a Temporal Cluster, and it is decoded when it is to be used in Workflow Executions, Activity Executions, or returned to a process using an SDK Client.
+Data is encoded before it is sent to a Temporal Cluster, and it is decoded when it is to be used in Workflow Executions or Activity Executions or returned to a process by using an SDK Client.

 ### Default Data Converter